piotr-yuxuan/polygam/README.md

 Some subtleties still have to be defined when you intertwinned yukked and yapped vertices in a tree.

+### Strategy to find the set of available vertices for a given node

+* Define what is a vertex
+* Define the child-parent relation between two vertices
+* Define gutt functions for what is rejected and what is elicited
+* Define the descendants of a rejected node
+* Define the descendants of an elicited node
+* Precise what it means to be a root of a graph, that's to say to have no parents
+* Precise what it means to be a leaf of a graph, that's to say to have no children
+* Define what is being impeached
+* Explicit when a vertex both child of a rejected / impeached node and an elicited node can be available or not

+### Step-by-step examples

+In this section, the relation `availableo` is constructed by step.
+Each step takes builds on the result of the previous one.

+The early version of this relation binds the value of a logic variable to all nodes which can are available for a given gutt and only these nodes.

+#### Step 0: all vertices

+#### Step 1: only keep vertices which are not explicitly rejected

+#### Step 2: go through sub-steps

+A soft-cut strategy is applied: ask each possible value the question of the
+sub-step: if it's a match then conditions apply and further questions are ignored; if it's a miss, go to next step and repeat the process.
+If no sub-steps are valid it fails.
+If one step is valid then further steps are ignored.

+See `condo` in the Reasoned Schemer of `conda` in `core.logic`.

+#### Step 2.0: has this vertex been explicitly chosen?

+If yes, it succeeds without any conditions.

+#### Step 2.1: is this vertex free from impeachment?

+If yes, it will succeed if and only if it's not a descandant of an explicitly rejected node.
+In equivalent terms, it will succeed if and only if it's impossible to find an explicitly rejected vertex whose this node descend from.

+#### Step 2.2: is this vertex impeached?

+If yes, it's a fail.

+#### Step 2.3: is this vertex son of both a rejected / impeached node and an elicited node?

+If yes, it succeeds.

+#### Step 2.4: is it impossible to find an explicitly rejected vertex whose this
+node descend from?

+If yes, it succeeds.

 ### Examples

 Consider the annotated draw of the same previous graph.